ShaPOC/virtual-reality-sickness-muse/README.md

 > node .\src\index.js

+The webserver will then open the node-muse server which will be waiting for connection of the Muse and it will open a HTTP server on port 8080.
+Both will be shown in the terminal;

+> Connecting to any available Muse using host; osc.udp://127.0.0.1:5002
+> HTTP server started and available on port: 8080

+Now just navigate your webbrowser to _localhost:8080_ connect your Muse via bluetooth and watch the magic happen through socket.io!

 ## Why specifically this data?

 So basically this webserver was used for a study in virtual reality sickness using the [Virtual Reality Sickness Testrooms](https://github.com/ShaPOC/ue4-vrs-prototype).
 Before this study and the creation of this software many other studies were read by me.